ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ![A complete code of adding a UI layer in ct.js](./../images/tutorials/tutPlatformer_29.png)

 ::: tip
-The method `ct.rooms.append` (as well as `ct.rooms.prepend`) may be also used for reusing other stuff than UI layers.
-For example, we can place all the backgrounds to a separate room, and then call `ct.rooms.prepend("YourBackgroundRoom");` to import them.
+The method `rooms.append` (as well as `rooms.prepend`) may be also used for reusing other stuff than UI layers.
+For example, we can place all the backgrounds to a separate room, and then call `rooms.prepend("YourBackgroundRoom");` to import them.
 This is especially useful while making complex layered backgrounds with a parallax effect.
 :::

 If you now run your game, you should see the crystal counter in the top-left corner: